Cherry Cheesecake

 For the cherry topping:

 • Cherries.
-Use fresh cherries with the pits removed, or use frozen cherries thawed with the excess juices drained.
-This is super important because even a little bit of excess liquid can affect how thick the topping us.
+Use fresh cherries with the pits removed, or frozen cherries thawed, with the excess juice drained.
+This is super important because even a little bit of excess liquid can affect how thick the topping is.

 • Cornstarch.
 To thicken the cherry sauce.

 • Sugar.
-For sweetness and to cut through the tartness from the cherries.
+For sweetness and to cut through the cherries’ tartness.

 How to make cherry cheesecake